HenningUe/iphoto-downloader/docs/SPEC.md

      execution of the next synchronization run.
    - If the app runs continuously the database integrity check and creation of backups shall be done every hour (see chapter **Local Deletion Tracking**)
+   - If the database integrity check and backup is done, the synchronisation shall be paused to avoid any conflicts.
    - The app execution mode (single or continuous) shall be defined in the settings file.
 If nothing is provided the default shall be single execution.